A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Assessing Lightweight Block Ciphers using

-In this section, we define the framework to evaluate the efficacy of \attackname/ in distinguishing ciphertexts of the two messages.
-We describe the datasets, experiment settings, and evaluation metric considered for evaluating our attack.
+In this section, we describe how our proposed \attackname\ framework can be utilized for assessing lightweight block ciphers.
+We describe the datasets, experiment settings, and evaluation metric considered for assessing our framework.